This site uses cookies. By continuing to browse the site you are agreeing to our use of cookies. Find out more here.

 eCiphr®Cardio - Cardiac Assessment using Microelectrode Array

-Cyprotex have considerable expertise in microelectrode array being one of the first companies to launch a high throughput MEA service using iPSC-derived cardiomyocytes (eCiphr®Cardio).
+Cyprotex has considerable expertise in microelectrode array being one of the first companies to launch a high throughput MEA service using iPSC-derived cardiomyocytes (eCiphr®Cardio).
 Cyprotex has also been heavily involved in the CiPA initiative where as part of the MEA sub-team have a vital role in the evaluation and development of new testing methods.

 For eCiphr®Cardio, a highly purified population of cardiomyocytes, which are differentiated from human induced pluripotent stem (iPS) cells, are used.
 These cells are a mixture of spontaneously electrically-active atrial, nodal and ventricular-like myocytes which beat in synchrony and exhibit expected electrophysiological and biochemical responses upon reference drug exposure.

 Using this system, an ECG-like recording can be monitored following test compound exposure.
-Example traces are illustrated below:

-The following parameters can be recorded
+The following parameters can be recorded:

 • Beat rate

-• Beat Period
+• Beat period

-• Fast Na+ Slope
+• Fast Na+ slope

-• Fast Na Amplitude
+• Fast Na amplitude

 • Field potential duration (QT)